 Brick-and-mortar colleges, exclusively online colleges, and colleges with a campus but also offering online education all face the same basic accreditation hurdles.
 Courses and degree programs need to deliver measurable learning outcomes, and these outcomes apply to online education as much as traditional education.
 In particular, online courses go through the exact same review process and must meet the same standards as traditional courses.
 But note, for online education there may be additional conditions simply for verifying the identity of online students.

-For institutions that provide the majority of their courses (i.e., fifty-one percent or more) through the online medium, they can supplant regional accreditation with accreditation from the Distance Education and Training Council (DETC).
+For institutions that provide the majority of their courses (i.e., 51% or more) through the online medium, they can supplant regional accreditation with accreditation from the Distance Education and Training Council (DETC).
 DETC has received recognition from both the U.S. Department of Education and the Council For Higher Education Accreditation for accrediting institutions that provide the majority of their courses online.

 In addition to regional and national accreditation, which you can use to evaluate the quality and credibility of a chosen college or university, there are numerous levels of accreditation you can employ to evaluate a degree program that attracts your interest.
 Most reputable schools hold a wide range of specialized accreditations in addition to regional recognition.

 Specialized accreditation may be important if you are pursuing a degree program from which you anticipate continuing on to graduate school or to a profession.
 In either event, specialized accreditations can help you to determine how graduate school admissions officers or future employers will look at your degree.
 The Department of Education recognizes about forty specialized accrediting agencies, while the Council For Higher Education Accreditation recognizes about sixty agencies.